rchain/architecture-docs/execution_model/rhovm.rst

 After a transaction/reduction is applied, it is subjected to consensus.
 Consensus verifies that the transaction history, :code:`{ for(val1 <- keyn).P1 | keyn!(@Q1) … for(valn <- keyn).Pn | keyn!(@Qn) }`, of :code:`keyn`, is consistently replicated across all nodes running that instance of RhoVM.
 Once histories are verified, the transaction is added to the list.
 The same consensus protocol is applied over the range of keys :code:`{ key1 -> val1 … keyn -> valn }` as transactions are committed to those locations.

-By extension, transaction blocks represent sets of reductions that have been applied to elements of the persisted key-value store, and transaction histories represent verifiable snapshots of the state configurations and transitions of an instance of the Rho Virtual Machine.
+By extension, transaction blocks represent sets of reductions that have been applied to elements of the persistent key-value store, and transaction histories represent verifiable snapshots of the state configurations and transitions of an instance of the Rho Virtual Machine.
 Note that the consensus algorithm is applied if, and only if, node operators propose conflicting reduction histories.

 To summarize: